ray-di/Ray.QueryModule/README.md

 ($this->todo)(['id' => $uuid]);
 ```

-The usage code of `@AliasQuery` does not change either.
+The usage code of `@Query` does not change either.

 ## Bind to PHP class